replicatedhq/docs/docs/packaging-an-application/components-and-containers.md

-title = "Components And Containers" description = "The `components` section of the Replicated YAML defines how the containers will be created and started." weight = "206" categories = [ "Packaging" ]
+title = "Components And Containers" description = "The `components` section of the Replicated YAML defines how the containers will be created and started." weight = "206" categories = [ "packaging" ]

 [menu.main]
-Name       = "Components And Containers" identifier = "components-and-containers" parent     = "/packaging-an-application" url        = "/docs/packaging-an-application/components-and-containers"
+Name       = "Components And Containers" identifier = "components-and-containers" parent     = "/packaging-an-application" url        = "/packaging-an-application/components-and-containers"
 +++

 The `components` section of the YAML defines how the containers will be created and started.
 A component is